Selah50/Fertigation-Manager/README.md

 # Fertigation-Manager

-Arduino firmware program that automates the drain to waste hydroponic method
+An Arduino firmware program that automates the drain to waste hydroponic method.

+## Introduction

 The Fertigation Manager is a four station irrigation controller that automates the drain-to-waste hydroponic method of growing plants.
 This method consists of deliveing a known amount of nutrient soulution to a soilless media, and having between 5% and 30% of that delivered solution end up as runoff.
 This method relies on multiple irrigation events per day that are timed on a regular interval.

+This document is meant to be a supplement to the GrowTek video series that describes step-by-step how to build and program your own device.
+GrowTek offers no technical support to those who chooses to build this system on their own.
+This system can be built using "off the shelf" parts purchased from your supplier of choice, or built using components that are available from GrowTek.
+If you are left with questions that are not answered in this document, the video series, or GrowTek's website, see the resources section below for further reading.

 ![alt text](https://cdn.shopify.com/s/files/1/0576/1928/4136/files/installation.jpg?v=1626726083 "Typical installation")